Super League champions Leeds will travel to Australia to take on NRL winners Melbourne Storm in the 2018 World Club Challenge.

 The clash has finally been confirmed after concerns that it may not happen at all, and will take place on Friday February 16 at AAMI Park.

-It will be only the third time the event has taken place Down Under.
+It will be only the third time the event has taken place Down Under, and you can keep up to date with the latest odds with this rugby betting guide.

 RFL Chief Commercial Officer and Super League Executive, Roger Draper, said: “The World Club Challenge is long established as one of the biggest clashes in club Rugby League and we are excited that Leeds Rhinos are travelling to Melbourne to represent the Betfred Super League and to take on the current NRL champions at their home ground.